intel/intel-extension-for-transformers/intel_extension_for_transformers/backends/neural_engine/SparseLib/docs/profiling.md

 SPARSE_LIB_VTUNE=1 ./{executable}
 ```

+We would recommend SSH methods in VTune to analyse details based on GUI.

+## SDE
-* There is another way to verify the code generation itself via [SDE](https://www.intel.com/content/www/us/en/developer/articles/tool/software-development-emulator.html).
-SDE is also simulators for future intel CPU hardware so you can verify the implementation using feature ISAs without real hardware support:
+There is another way to verify the code generation itself via [SDE](https://www.intel.com/content/www/us/en/developer/articles/tool/software-development-emulator.html).
+SDE is also simulators for future intel CPU hardware so you can verify the implementation using feature ISAs **without** real hardware support:
 ```shell
 SPARSE_LIB_DUMP=1 ./{executable}
 path/to/sde/xed64 -64 -ir *.bin >> *.txt